 Caprera Island was the “paradise” of Giuseppe Garigaldi, father of Italian independence, who bought half of the island and made it his home in the 19th century.
 Nowadays, his house has been turned into a museum and a memorial chapel, making the island a national monument.

 The island has been declared a nature reservoir and is a home to seabirds, the royal seagull, cormorants, and peregrine falcons.
 There is a lot of greenery and shade on the island.
-The island can be reached from the sea as well as by land; Caprera Island is linked to La Maddalena Island by a 600-metre causeway.
+The island can be reached from the sea as well as by land; Caprera Island is linked to La Maddalena Island by a 600-meter causeway.

 I had limited time on Isola Caprera but there are definitely things to see there.
 There are three main beaches to choose from.
 We visited Due Mari beach as a swimming stop, but if you have more time, you can try the other two as well, Cala Coticcio and Cala Briantina.